vinay7330/Automate_worklogs_from_sheets_to_jira/README.md

 | `start_column` | The "starting column letter" in the timesheet from where worklog entries should be added (shown in above img)  |     "A"       |
 | `end_column`   | The "ending column letter" in the timesheet until where worklog entries should be added                        |     "AE"      |
 ```
+### 🛡️ Note: This script is idempotent.
+This means you can run it multiple times without risk of duplicate entries.
+It will:
+- Skip already-added worklogs
+- Add only new or previously-missing entries ( So need not to worry 😉 )

 ### 3.6 Run the script
 ```
 python3 main.py
 ```
-## 🛡️ Note: This script is idempotent.
-This means you can run it multiple times without risk of duplicate entries.
-It will:
-- Skip already-added worklogs
-- Add only new or previously-missing entries